ibm-watson-iot/blockchain-samples/testing/node-red/fabricDivergentBlockFinder/README.md

 to the console.
 The chaincode ID and payload are Base64 decoded in the output.
 Output is sorted by peer, using the naming convention vpx, where x if the zero based position in your initial config array.

+> Note: Watch your node-red console for progress reports and the final result.
+The result can be hooked up to email etc in the usual node-red way, but I use the console as well for convenience and debugging.
+Note that it is not possible to debug with the usual debug panel in subflows, and most of this solution is implemented in subflows.
+Hence, the heavy use of the console log.